-In 2013, PWS filed provisional and non-provisional patent applications in the name and for the benefit of SEER arising out of and related to its waste disposal technology involving a pyrolitic first phase and a "cold plasma" second phase system referred to as "plasma light," or CoronaLuxTM technology.
+In 2013, PWS filed provisional and non-provisional patent applications in the name and for the benefit of SEER arising out of and related to its waste disposal technology involving a "yrolytic first phase and a "cold plasma" second phase system referred to as "plasma light," or CoronaLuxTM technology.
 In October 2014 SEER was issued patent No. 8,870,735 for this CoronaLuxTM technology.
 In 2014, PWS filed a provisional patent related to destruction of volatile organic compounds.
 A pyrolytic process is basically the decomposition of any material at elevated temperatures in a very low oxygen-containing atmosphere, as compared to conventional incineration or pyrolysis processes.
 In July 2016 SEER was issued patent No. 9,393,519 for this CoronaLuxTM technology.
 In January 2017 SEER was issued patent No. 9,550,148 for heavy metal control adding to the pollution control aspect of the CoronaLuxTM technology.
 The patents will expire in or around 2033.
+In July 2022, the Company exchanged its patents and related technology to its joint venture, PSMW, in exchange for units in PSMW.